YieldMax Short NVDA Option Income Strategy ETF (DIPS)

 How frequently does DIPS data refresh on this page?

-DIPS prices update in real time during U.S. market hours (9:30 AM-4:00 PM ET, weekdays).
-Fundamentals refresh after quarterly or annual filings.
-Analyst ratings and AI insights update daily.
-News is aggregated continuously from financial sources.
+DIPS prices update in real time during U.S. market hours.
+Fundamentals refresh after quarterly filings; analyst ratings and AI insights update daily; news is aggregated continuously.

 What has driven DIPS's recent stock price performance?